Part-DB/Part-DB-server/docs/installation/saml_sso.md

 The SAML roles (or groups depending on your configuration), have to be supplied via a SAML attribute `group`.
 You have to configure your SAML identity provider to provide this attribute.
 For example in Keycloak you can configure this attribute in the `Client scopes` page.
 Select the `sp-dedicatd` client scope (or create a new one) and click on `Add mappers`.
 Select `Role mapping` or `Group membership`, change the field name and click `Add`.
 Now Part-DB will be provided with the groups of the user based on the Keycloak user database.

+By default the group is assigned to the user on the first login and updated on every login based on the SAML attributes.
+This allows you to configure the groups in the SAML identity provider and the users will automatically stay up to date with their permissions.
+However if you want to disable this behavior (and let the Part-DB admins configure the groups manually, after the first login), you can set the `SAML_UPDATE_GROUP_ON_LOGIN` environment variable to `false`.
+If you want to disable the automatic group assignment completly (so not even on the first login of a user), set the `SAML_ROLE_MAPPING` to `{}` (empty JSON object).

 ### Use SAML Login for existing users
 Part-DB distinguishes between local users and SAML users.
 Local users are users, which can login via Part-DB login form and which use the password (hash) saved in the Part-DB database.
 SAML users are stored in the database too (they are created on the first login of the user via SAML), but they use the SAML identity provider to authenticate the user and have no password stored in the database.
 When you try you will get an error message.